2010 is a K-Drama season loaded with inventive stories and tried-and-tested narratives.

 Presenting Sungkyunkwan Scandal – the drama that can change the belief that sageuk series is not fun.
 A bromance-filled tale incorporating a touch of traditional Korean history set in Joseon era’s premiere school.

 The series is a Hana-Kimi-Boys-Over-Flower-fusion set in the Joseon period.
-It is one of those where I suffered the most mind-boggling Second-Lead syndrome, in the end, the second-lead prevailed. *chuckles This is a kind of school life every girl wishes for.
+This is the kind of school life every girl wishes for.
 Having three gorgeous men as your friends and even two fighting for your heart.

 Considering the setting is in traditional times, they are able to execute love-melting scenes while studying in the library, getting stranded inside a wooden elevator, and all the rest of those happy moments shared by the scholars.

-Despite the politics-related conflict, what I loved most in the narrative is the optimism and bravery of the characters which help in making their portrayals worth remembering.
+Despite the politics-related conflict, what’s commendable in the narrative is the optimism and bravery of the characters which help in making their portrayals worth remembering.

 The drama gives epic romantic scenes that when you tell your friends, you get transported back to the moment when you were actually watching it.